 professors also recently mis-defined it in a Harvard Law School blog, its about focusing on addressing the needs of all stakeholders whose engagement is required to achieve sustainable organizational results.

-This fundamental definition and nomenclature confusion is most apparent in Denning’s article because he inadvertently supports Stakeholder Capitalism in an arttcle meant to question it.
+This fundamental definition and nomenclature confusion is most apparent in Denning’s article because he inadvertently supports Stakeholder Capitalism when he meant to challenge it.
 He says that Stakeholder Capitalism misses a better option, what he calls: “customer

 capitalism.
 The most successful firms

-Denning is correct, except that in the nomenclature of ISO and quality management nomenclature, organizations are made up of both internal and external customers comprised not just of the purchaser but the “internal customers” who need the support of all other stakeholders to deliver those promises.
-As noted below, Drucker's work helped lay the foundation for Stakeholder Capitalism, as he was among the first to recognize the connections between everyone in the enterprise.
+Denning is correct, except that in the nomenclature of ISO and quality management nomenclature, and Drucker for that matter, organizations are made up of both internal and external customers comprised not just of the purchaser but the “internal customers”, supply chain partners, and communities, whose support is needed to deliver those promises..
+As noted below, Drucker's work helped lay the foundation for Stakeholder Capitalism, as he was among the first to recognize the connections between all parties or stakeholders in the enterprise.